pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/one-to-one-join.md

     "as": "product_mapping",
   }},

-  // Should only be 1 record in right-side of join so take 1st joined array element {"$set": {
+  // For this data model, will always be 1 record in right-side
+  // of join, so take 1st joined array element {"$set": {
     "product_mapping": {"$first": "$product_mapping"},
   }},